TheSpydog/SDL_gpu_examples/README.md

-WIP collection of examples to demonstrate the usage of the SDL_GPU API.
+Collection of examples to demonstrate the usage of the SDL_GPU API.

 To clone and build:
 ```